leahnote01/blog/_posts/2024/2024-08-01-STAT_REVIEW.md

 Describing Categorical Distribution

-- Which chart or graph do we need to use for the explanation
+- Which chart or graph do we need to use for the explanation?
 - frequencies on variables-